|A notary in Montreal, Quebec who is also a wedding officiant.

 - Finally, as auxiliaries of justice, notaries may officiate weddings of individuals, whether residents of Quebec or not, just as a justice of the peace would officiate a civil wedding - the only difference is a notary can solemnize the marriage at any location determined by the future spouses including the courthouse.

 A graduate of Brooklyn Law School and the law faculty of the Université de Montréal, Frank Catalano has been a member of the New York Bar since 1991 as well as being a member of the Chambre des notaires du Québec.
+He also holds a Master of Laws Degree from Queen’s University.
+(See note below)

 ||In 2018, Frank Catalano wrote and submitted A Time and Manner to Die: A Study of Medical Assistance in Dying in Canada to the Graduate Program in Law at Queen’s University, in Kingston, Ontario (Canada) as part of a Degree of Master in Laws.
 Click here to view